1Crazymoney/Open-Grants-Program/applications/Injective_Polkadot_Bridge.md

 To conclude with, this application could result in a very interesting win-win situation between Injective Protocol and Polkadot.

 ### Project Details
 Generally, the bridge will allow assets to be transfered both ways.
-That means that tokens will be able to be transferred from their native chain to the other as wrapped tokens, but then also those wrapped assets can be transferred back to the native chain.
+That means that tokens will be able to be transferred from their native chain to the other chain as wrapped tokens, but then also those wrapped assets can be transferred back to the native chain.

 The procedure will be exactly the same for both chains (same smart contracts, same relayer handling).